Now a Junior Library Guild selection.

 The release of BEAUTY AND THE BEAK was timed for 2017 to celebrate the 50th anniversary of the Bald Eagle being named an endangered species and the 10th anniversary of the Bald Eagle being removed from the endangered and threatened species list.
 Explore 16 pages of back matter about the Bald Eagle, our national bird and symbol, including a special section from the esteemed Cornell Lab of Ornithology.

-BEAUTY AND THE BEAK is a rare STEAM entry, speaking to topics of science, technology, engineering, arts and mathematics (with a little history thrown in too).
+BEAUTY AND THE BEAK is a beautiful E-STEM book, speaking to topics of environmental education, science, technology, engineering, arts and mathematics (with a little history thrown in too).

 Rescued in Alaska, Beauty is brought by raptor biologist Janie Veltkamp to her Birds of Prey Northwest raptor center in Idaho.
 Jane knows Beauty needs a new beak if she is to survive.
 Janie teams up with engineer Nate Calvin to design a prosthetic beak and make it with a 3D printer.
 After many months of design, testing, and retesting—and three hours of intense beak surgery—Beauty’s new beak is finally attached.
 But will it work?